 The Parenting Scale ESPA29 was designed to measure dysfunctional discipline practices in parents of young children.
 It specifically measures three factors of dysfunctional discipline style: (a) Laxness, (b) Over reactivity, and (c) Verbosity.
 (Arnold et al., 1993)

-The Attitudes Towards Anger Management Scale ATAMS is used for measurement and evaluation in Counseling and Development.

-Boudreaux, David., Dahein, Eric., Madson, Michael., Bullock-Yowell, Emilly.
-(2014).

 Research Design

 Correlational Design: examines the relationship between two continuous variables within the same group from a validated instrument (quantitative, deductive)